top of page

 Because the main ingredient in PRIME drinks is water, and hydration refers to the process of replacing the lost fluid (mainly water) in something, PRIME drinks can technically hydrate.
 However, when we sweat, we lose more than water—we also lose electrolytes.
 Any drink that’s marketed for athletes should ideally replace lost electrolytes as well as water.
 This is where PRIME runs into issues.

 It's well established that the most important electrolyte lost in sweat is sodium (or salt).
-In fact, because sodium is lost in sweat at a level ~10 times greater than potassium (1), it’s the only electrolyte recommended for inclusion in sports drinks that aim to rehydrate (2).
-If we take a look at the PRIME Hydration ingredients (below), you’ll notice that the sodium content is low, but the potassium content is very high.
+In fact, because sodium is lost in sweat at a level ~10 times greater than potassium (1), it’s the only electrolyte recommended to be included in sports drinks that aim to rehydrate (2).
+If we look at the PRIME Hydration ingredients (below), you’ll notice that the sodium content is low, but the potassium content is very high.
 This is suboptimal for rehydration purposes.

 PRIME Hydration 'Ice Pop' drink.

-PRIME is suboptimal for hydration—and could potentially be dangerous—because it could place you at risk of developing hyponatraemia if you choose to rehydrate with it after heavy exercise.
+PRIME is suboptimal for hydration—and could be potentially dangerous in certain circumstances—because it could place you at risk of developing hyponatraemia if you choose to rehydrate with it after heavy exercise.
 Hyponatraemia is when our blood contains an abnormally low amount of sodium, and can occur when athletes fail to eat or drink after exercising, or if they drink low-sodium beverages (like PRIME) after very heavy sweating.
 So, if you have exercised very heavily and produced a lot of sweat, don't drink PRIME.
 You could choose a sports drink like Lucozade Sport instead, which has a sodium-to-water ratio that is designed for optimal rehydration.
-Otherwise, drink plain water and eat something with a pinch of salt.
+Otherwise, drink plain water and add a pinch of salt to your post-workout meal.

 Note: for most activities, just drinking water and eating a post-exercise meal will be sufficient for rehydration.
 However, after extreme exercise or exercise done in very hot conditions, it’s important to rehydrate with either water and a salty snack (or meal), or with a higher sodium sports drink like Lucozade Sport or Powerade.